ResourceDataInc/TransportationHub/Apps/DataSharingApp/readme.md

----
-title: Data Applications, Data Sharing and Private Listings
+# Data Applications, Data Sharing and Private Listings
----

 ## This documentation shows how to put together a Streamlit data application using the Snowflake Native App framework in order to share local data with a customer via a Private Listing in the Marketplace, provided that the customer has a full Snowflake account themselves.